4.2.5 The AAT review process

 In preparing the documents, the Registrar may remove some identifying details from the documents for privacy or other reasons.
 These deleted details will include the address and telephone numbers of the parties, address details of employers, Child Support Identification Numbers and tax file numbers.

-Example: M is dissatisfied with the Registrar's decision on an objection to the care percentages used in calculating the assessment of child support.
+Example: Mustafa is dissatisfied with the Registrar's decision on an objection to the care percentages used in calculating the assessment of child support.
 Both parents have provided the Registrar with calendars and other materials about the children's living arrangements, either when the decision was first made or during the objection process.

-If F was to apply to the AAT for a review of the objection decision, the information received from the parents regarding care would be provided to the AAT as relevant documents.
+If Cleo was to apply to the AAT for a review of the objection decision, the information received from the parents regarding care would be provided to the AAT as relevant documents.
 The documents relating to the change of assessment application would not be included unless they are relevant to the objection decision.

 Documents to be provided by the Registrar for extension of time applications